 However, state laws do vary on this topic.
 In some, the trespasser must actually be cognizant of having no legal right to be on the property.
 At the other end of the spectrum, a few states' laws require the trespasser to have made an innocent good faith mistake in occupying the property, such as by relying on an invalid or mistaken land deed.

 A claim of ownership through adverse possession will not succeed when the trespasser actually had the authority to be on the premises.
 A trespasser who uses land by permission from the owner can never gain title by adverse possession, no matter how long that use might continue.

 In other words, if your friend tells you that you can swim in his backyard pond whenever you like, and you do so for decades, while he never uses it at all, you can't succeed on an adverse possession claim.
 There's no hostility, since you were given express permission.

-Similarly, a renter cannot establish a claim of adverse possession against the owner and landlord of a piece of property.
+In line with the above, a renter cannot establish a claim of adverse possession against the owner and landlord of a piece of property.
 This is generally true regardless of how much rent was paid, or how long the renter possessed the land.

 Again, however, you're under no legal obligation to provide such permission.
 This would mostly be appropriate in situations where you really don't mind the person's use, and want to maintain good relations; such as with a neighbor who has planted flowers along your property line.
 A more direct option in dealing with adverse possession is to contact an attorney and file an action to eject the trespasser, as well as calling the police.